 He was named a Global Innovation Fellow by the U.S. Department of State, and has traveled the world speaking on entrepreneurship and innovation.

 In addition to working with entrepreneurs Brandon has helped lead nationwide engagement campaigns including Fences (2016), ROOTS (2016), and Concussion (2015).

 He currently works with NBC Universal Cable Entertainment to refresh their Erase the Hate campaign, including building the first accelerator for organizations fighting hate.
 In 2015, he worked with A+E Networks, iHeartMedia, and the United Way to develop the Shining A Light Concert for Progress on Race in America, Shining a Light Fund, and Conversations on Race in America documentary.

 Previously, Brandon worked as a consultant assisting disruptive and social impact organizations with digital strategy, online advocacy, and navigating the federal system.
-He spent 5 years in the U.S. Senate where he handled technology, small business, and defense policy.
+He spent 5 years in the United States Senate where he handled technology, small business, and defense policy.
 During the 2012 campaign cycle, Brandon served as Political Action Committee Chair for the NAACP’s Washington, DC Branch where he led GOTV efforts and established the Branch’s digital presence.

 Following the campaign, he worked on the digital team of the 57th Presidential Inaugural Committee and served as interim Executive Director of INSIGHT.
-In the community, Brandon currently serves as Director of IMPACT where he manages web content and civic engagement.

 Brandon provides commentary on policy, politics, and entrepreneurship.
 He has been featured on TVOne, CCTV America, BBC, NPR, Fox News, and other outlets.
-A former Division-1 track athlete, Brandon is a 2008 graduate of Oral Roberts University.
+A former Division-1 track athlete, Brandon is a graduate of Oral Roberts University.